H-Freax/h-freax.github.io/content/en/project/se2patchgrasping.md

 ---
-title: "Grasping Model with Enhanced SE(2) Prediction"
+title: Grasping Model with Enhanced SE(2) Prediction
-summary: "This project enhances a robotic grasping model using PyTorch by integrating safe-z prediction into an SE(2) model, achieving faster training and optimization for patch-based input."
+summary: This project enhances a robotic grasping model using PyTorch by integrating safe-z prediction into an SE(2) model, achieving faster training and optimization for patch-based input.
 tags:
 - robotic
 date: "2023-11-01"